 Dr. Arsenia Chorti (WP leader)

 is an Associate Professor (MCF) at ENSEA since Sept.
 2017.
 She obtained her Ph.D. from Imperial College and from 2010 to 2012 was as a Marie Curie Int.
 Outgoing Fellow (MC-IOF) at Princeton University where she is currently a visiting researcher.
 She served as Lecturer and Senior Lecturer at the Universities of Middlessex and Essex between 2008-2017.
 Her research interests include PLS, 5G, resource allocation.
 She is a member of the IEEE ComSoc SPCE Tech.
 Committee, a member of the IEEE Teaching Awards Committee, Associate Editor of the Springer Internet Tech.
 Letters.
 She participated in many EU, EPSRC,, and CNRS research projects.

 has co-authored over 150 international publications (among them 32 in journals) and 3 patents.
 She is an IEEE Senior member and has been Associate Editor for the IEEE Transactions on Signal Processing.
 She is on the scientific board of CNRS institute for information sciences and of the board in telecommunication for the competitiveness pole SYSTEMATIC.
 She is the holder of the industrial chair on IoT funded by Orange at Cergy-Pontoise.

-Dr. Iryna Andriyanova (WP leader)
+Prof. Iryna Andriyanova (WP leader)